-ARB does not directly recognise any qualifications from outside the United Kingdom (ARB prescribed qualifications) other than those listed under the Professional Qualifications Directive 2005/36/EC when held by nationals of EU Member States or those with other enforceable EC rights.
+ARB does not directly recognise any qualifications from outside the United Kingdom other than those listed under the Professional Qualifications Directive 2005/36/EC when held by nationals of EU Member States or those with EU Rights.

-All other applicants will need to pass the Board’s own Prescribed Examination at the relevant level if they wish to progress towards registering as an architect in the UK.
-Please note those holding EU qualifications at degree level, that is equivalent to Part 1, will be required to sit the examination at Part 1 level as the Directive does not provide for qualifications at degree level only.
+If you hold overseas qualifications obtained outside the EU or hold a non recognised UK qualification you will need to pass the Board’s own Prescribed Examination at the relevant level if you wish to progress towards registering as an architect in the UK.
+Please note if you hold EU qualifications at degree level, that is equivalent to Part 1, you will be required to sit the examination at Part 1 level as the Directive does not provide for qualifications at degree level only.